-Passengers have a choice of the Heritage Carriage, with drinks and snacks available for purchase at stations along the way, or the indulgent Wilderness Carriage which offers fully inclusive catering and a welcoming glass of Tasmanian sparkling wine on boarding.
+Passengers have a choice of the Heritage Carriage, with drinks and snacks available for purchase along the way, or the indulgent Wilderness Carriage which offers fully inclusive catering and a welcoming glass of Tasmanian sparkling wine on boarding.

 As they pass breath-taking scenery that is only accessible by this railway, passengers are invited to step back in time.
 They are told the fascinating stories of the hardships of the railway’s construction and the fierce competition with the operators of the other mines and railways in the area.
 The train stops at stations along the route which offer activities including a rainforest walk, viewing the train being turned on a manual turntable, panning for gold, tastings of wild honey and stunning photo opportunities.

 The West Coast Wilderness Railway operates year round on seasonal timetables, with a range of full and half day return tours departing from either Queenstown Station or Regatta Point Station in Strahan.

 Please select a tour service below to find out more information: